 Create Custom AI Agents of Type Workflow

-A Workflow is a sequence of nodes agent teams of type Workflow use for deterministic, rule-based orchestration of tasks in which every step is preconfigured.
+Agent teams of type Workflow consist of a sequence of nodes used for deterministic, rule-based orchestration of tasks in which every step is preconfigured.
 Workflows are ideal for scenarios where compliance, repeatability, and governance are essential.
 The workflow tasks are represented as a connected sequence of nodes.
 Each node within the workflow performs a defined function, such as extracting data, calling a business object function, running an LLM, or sending an email.
 The output from each node is seamlessly passed to the subsequent step, ensuring a controlled and efficient process flow.

 Callout Number Node Name Node Type Description